geerlingguy/ansible-role-composer/README.md

 GitHub OAuth token, used to avoid GitHub API rate limiting errors when building and rebuilding applications using Composer.
 Follow GitHub's directions to [Create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) if you run into these rate limit errors.

+    php_executable: php

+The executable name or full path to the PHP executable.
+This is defaulted to `php` if you don't override the variable.

 ## Dependencies

 None (but make sure you've installed PHP; the `geerlingguy.php` role is recommended).